melissamonk-NOAA/Vermilion_2021/doc/south.md

 calculate initial sample sizes are in Tables \@ref(tab:length-sample-size) and  \@ref(tab:length-inputN).
 Length composition data can be found in Figure
-\@ref(fig:len-data-REC-PC) for the recreational PC retained fleet, Figure \@ref(fig:len-data-REC-PC-DIS) for the recreational PC discard fleet, and Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet .
+\@ref(fig:len-data-REC-PC) for the recreational PC retained fleet, Figure \@ref(fig:len-data-REC-PC-DIS) for the recreational PC discard fleet, and Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet.

 *Recreational age composition data*

 There are no recreational age composition data available for vermilion rockfish from state sampling programs.

 *Recreational indices of abundance*